ClickCeaseGuyana Wildlife Safaris - Natural World Safaris

 Jaguar

 The national animal of Guyana is also one of the most dangerous in this country.
-This animal is the biggest cat in South America.
+The jaguar is the biggest cat in South America.
 Adults can measure 6 feet long and weigh up to 250 pounds.
 These big cats are pure muscle and have incredibly strong jaws.
 Fortunately, they remain hidden most of the time and only show aggression if they feel their cubs are in danger.

 GUY St Giant Anteater Guyana